-The course begins with a SKILLS unit based around the film, Dead Man Walking’ based on the book by Sister Prejean.
-This topic introduces the main themes raised in the first unit on Religion and Justice and Students are taught how to write evaluative essays, ensuring they have the relevant skills needed for success at Higher level.
+The course begins with a SKILLS unit where Students are taught how to write evaluative essays, ensuring they have the relevant skills needed for success at Higher level.
+During this unit they will be issued with a ‘Golden Guide’ which is a course booklet to help them develop the necessary skills.

 World Religion- Buddhism

 • Three Marks of Existence- dukkha, anicca & anatta

 • Nature of human beings- tanha, kamma & the three root poisons

 • The Causes of Crime

 Religious & Philosophical Questions- Existence of God